Search

 • Assess if work duties may be contributing to the observations

-Note: While fit for work is used for a time period or task, there may also be a process called “fit to work ” which often refers to a process involving a medical assessment done when an employer wishes to be sure a worker can safely do a specific job or task.
+Note: While fit for work is used for a time period or task, there is also be a process called “fit to work” which often refers to a process involving a medical assessment done when an employer wishes to be sure a worker can safely do a specific job or task.
 Fit to work assessments are most often done to determine medical fitness after an illness or injury.

-How can concerns about impairment and safety be stated?
+How can converstations about impairment and safety be started?

 Back to top

 The supervisor or a delegated person should have a conversation with any individual who is suspected of being impaired at work.
-It is best to explore the situation and gather information before coming o conclusions.
-Stating the concerns should be done in an unbiased and factual manner.
+It is best to explore the situation and gather information before coming to conclusions.
+Discuss the observed behaviours or actions.Concerns should be stated in an unbiased and factual manner.
 Do not place blame or make assumptions.
 Express the concerns by using statements such as:

 • We would like to talk to you as we have noticed the following actions or behaviours lately.
 We are concerned for your safety and that you or someone else may get hurt.